 Taking good care of your nails involves getting proper nourishment.
 This means avoiding excessive contact with damaging chemicals and taking due care while working.

-Household chores can be damaging to your nails because many of the solvents and cleaners that are used are not meant for your skin or nails.
+Household chores can damage your nails because many of the solvents and cleaners used are not meant for your skin or nails.

-It is a good practice to wear gloves while you are doing household chores, particularly when you are handling suspect material.
+It is a good practice to wear gloves while you are doing household chores, particularly when handling suspect material.

-That is why you have to make an effort to keep your nails strong if you don’t want them ending up with dry, sensitive, and brittle.
+That is why you have to make an effort to keep your nails strong if you don’t want them to end up dry, sensitive, and brittle.